robduos/Master_Thesis_RA/README.md

 The repository consists of *4* different folders which hosts various scripts used for particular stages in the thesis.

 - 00_Downloading_Data: Various differnt Google Earth Engine scripts used to procure various different remotely sensed data.
-- 01_Data_Pre_Processing: Various differnt R scripts used to preprocess the procured remotely sensed data.
-Preprocessing steps include reading data, filtering relevant data & merging data.
+- 01_Pre_Processing: Scripts used to preprocess the all the procured datasets.
-- 02_ML_Model_Optimization: Scripts to Visualize and statistically analyze the merged dataset.
+- 02_ML_Model_Optimization: Scripts used to train and optimize the Boosted Regression Tree (BRT) model.
-- 03_GHG_SWC_Model: Scripts to perform predictions of data using different machine learning algorithms.
+- 03_GHG_SWC_Modelling: Scripts to perform non-linear regression between Net Ecosystem Exchange (NEE) and Planet Soil Moisture Content (SMC).

 ## Thesis Abstract